 Invisible braces fall into two main categories; lingual fixed braces (sometimes called ibraces) such as Incognito, which are fitted behind the teeth and nearly invisible clear plastic aligners with the trademark Invisalign

 Neither are totally invisible!
 Lingual braces are hidden behind the teeth and therefore can only be seen from certain angles while the mouth is wide open.
-Invisalign aligners are clear plastic which can be seen in certain lights and at particular angles.
-They also have different functions, so it is only for certain minor conditions that there is a clear choice between the two and most people looking for “invisible” braces will need the advice of their orthodontist in order to know which type best fits their needs.
+Invisalign aligners are clear plastic that can be seen in certain lights and at particular angles.
+They also have different functions, so it is only for certain minor conditions that there is a clear choice between the two.
+Most people looking for “invisible” braces will need the advice of their orthodontist to know which type best fits their needs.

 Lingual Invisible Braces

-Lingual braces are “real” braces which use fixed brackets and wires to move the teeth.
+Lingual braces are “real” braces that use fixed brackets and wires to move the teeth.
 This means your orthodontist has full control over the movement of your teeth and can treat both mild and complex cases with high levels of precision.
-As your treatment comes to its conclusion this precision control means small adjustments can be made in order to get the very best results.
+As your treatment comes to its conclusion, this precision control means small adjustments can be made to get the very best results.

 Invisalign Invisible Aligners

-The disadvantages of Invisalign are firstly that aligners are only suitable for treating certain relatively minor conditions.
+The disadvantages of Invisalign are first that aligners are only suitable for treating certain relatively minor conditions.
 More serious conditions do require braces.
-Also as already mentioned, because they are removable some patients do not wear them for long enough each day.
+Also, as already mentioned, because they are removable, some patients do not wear them for long enough each day.
 They can also be lost!

 Overall both Incognito lingual braces and Invisalign Aligners offer discreet treatments particularly suitable for adults.
 At Moira Wong Orthodontics, our team of highly trained orthodontists can offer advice and guidance on the best treatment for your personal needs.